 Complete the Free Application for Federal Student Aid (FAFSA)

-- FAFSA on the Web: Both the student and at least one parent will need a PIN number to complete the FAFSA.
-You can apply for one by going to Step 1 "Before Beginning a FAFSA" on the FAFSA website or by going directly to: http://www.pin.ed.gov.
-These PIN's serve as your signature on the application.
+- FAFSA on the Web: Both the student and at least one parent will need an FSA ID to complete the FAFSA.
+These ID's serve as your signature on the application.
 See the section just below for more information on FSA ID's.

 - A paper FAFSA Application: Paper FAFSA's are only available only by calling 1 800 433 3243.